Click here for the home page

 Statue of a scribe, from the V dynasty.

 As one might expect from this, the priests usually taught the scribes.
 There were plenty of priests around, since the Egyptian pantheon grew to house more than 2,000 gods.
 Besides national deities like Osiris and Horus, every town kept its own, and a few were imports from nearby non-Egyptians like the Canaanites.
 The myths surrounding the gods often clashed on details, like who created the universe (they gave credit for creation at various times to Ra; a deity named Tem or Atum; Ptah, the god of Memphis; and Amen, the chief god of Thebes), so Egyptian mythology is filled with an array of contradictions and inconsistencies that bewilder the non-Egyptian reader.
 Many of them were represented as animals, so one could say that the Egyptians worshiped anything that moves!
 Later they gave the gods more human forms; e.g., Horus went from being a falcon to a man with a falcon's head.
-During periods when certain gods were in favor, their home cities enjoyed prosperity from official patronage, pilgrims and commerce; for example, Heliopolis saw its best years when the pharaohs worshiped Ra.
+During periods when certain gods were in favor, their home cities enjoyed prosperity from official patronage, pilgrims and commerce; for example, Heliopolis saw its best years as long as Ra was one of the chief gods.

 Top of the page